 Thank you Emily!
 If people are interested in buying salmon and other fish from your family business, how do they go about doing that?

-You can purchase Emily's salmon, halibut, hooligan (smelt), smoked salmon and other fish in four different ways:
+You can purchase Emily's salmon, halibut, hooligan (smelt), smoked salmon and other fish in three different ways:

 2. Forming a Bulk Buying Club to get our best price on Salmon Share shipments (Basically going in on a large order with friends and neighbors).

 3. Ordering Seafood In-Stock after our season, as available.